Change Detection 2026 guidelines

 "doc-ranking": [

-{ "docid": "doc-id-1", "score": 0.9876 },
+{ "doc_id": "doc-id-1", "score": 0.9876 },

-{ "docid": "doc-id-2", "score": 0.9870 },
+{ "doc_id": "doc-id-2", "score": 0.9870 },

 ...